Exxon Valdez oil spill

 The Exxon Valdez spill is the second largest in U.S. waters, after the 2010 Deepwater Horizon oil spill, in terms of volume of oil released.
+It is the costliest disaster ever with no direct human fatalities.
 Prince William Sound's remote location, accessible only by helicopter, plane, or boat, made government and industry response efforts difficult and made existing response plans especially hard to implement.
 The region is a habitat for salmon, sea otters, seals, and seabirds.
 The oil, extracted from the Prudhoe Bay Oil Field, eventually affected 1300 mi of coastline, of which 200 mi were heavily or moderately oiled.

 Spill

 Exxon Valdez was carrying 53.1 e6USgal of oil, of which approximately 10.8 e6USgal were spilled into the Prince William Sound.

 The ship docked at the Valdez Marine Terminal at 11:30 p.m. on March 22, 1989.
 Loading of crude oil was completed late in the day on the 23rd.
-The tanker left the terminal at 9:12 p.m.
-March 23, 1989 (the deck log shows that it was clear of the dock at 9:21 p.m.), loaded with 53,094,510 gallons (1,264,155 barrels) of crude oil.
+The tanker left the terminal at 9:12 p.m., March 23, 1989 (the deck log shows that it was clear of the dock at 9:21 p.m.), loaded with 53,094,510 gallons (1,264,155 barrels) of crude oil.
 Captain Joseph Hazelwood retired to his cabin at 9:25 p.m.
-Harbor pilot William Murphy and Third Mate Gregory Cousins were accompanied by a single tug for the passage through the Valdez Narrows – a journey of about 7 miles.
+Harbor pilot William Murphy and Third Mate Gregory Cousins were on the bridge while the tanker was accompanied by a single tug for the passage through the Valdez Narrows – a journey of about 7 miles.
 The pilot left the bridge shortly after the vessel left the narrows, at 11:24 p.m.
 At this point, the captain was called to the bridge.
 Cousins helped the pilot disembark from the vessel, leaving the captain as the only officer on the bridge.
 At 11:25 p.m.
 Exxon Valdez reported that the pilot had left.
-The third mate advised traffic control and decided to deviate from the predetermined traffic lane to avoid small icebergs; a common occurrence since the Columbia Glacier calved such icebergs nearby.
+The captain advised traffic control and the ship maneuvered out of the outbound traffic lane in the Traffic Separation Scheme (TSS) to avoid small icebergs; a common occurrence since the Columbia Glacier calved such icebergs nearby.
 The vessel was placed on a due south course and set on autopilot.
 At 11:47 p.m. the vessel left the traffic lane's eastern boundary.
+Following the maneuver, Hazelwood departed the navigation bridge and retired to his stateroom for the night.